hoosierhuy/vite-react-ssr-data-fetching-with-vike/README.md

 Product's description updated dynamically, and also dynamically setting the page's html title tag to match the Product's title from the API.

+If you would like to donate to my coffee fund: [https://www.buymeacoffee.com/huy_nguyen_usa](https://www.buymeacoffee.com/huy_nguyen_usa)